Inflation in Netherlands

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer confidence rose to minus 27 in June from May's minus 31.
+Consumer confidence rose to minus 5.0 in September from August's minus 6.0.